Ramón Díaz: Botafogo

-On 8 November 2020, Díaz was named manager of Série A side Botafogo.
+On 8 November 2020, Díaz was named head coach of Série A side Botafogo.
 He subsequently returned to his home country to make an emergency surgery to remove a tumor, and his absence was prolonged due to his clinical condition.

 On 27 November 2020, Botafogo announced the departure of Díaz and his staff from the club.
 He left the club without managing a single match for them, as the three matches played by them during the period (all losses) were managed by his assistant and son Emiliano Díaz.

-Al Nasr
+Al Nassr

-In February 2021, he agreed to a contract with Al Nasr to last until the summer of 2022.
+In February 2021, Díaz agreed to a contract with Al Nassr to last until the summer of 2022.
+He left the club roughly one year later, after a poor league form.

 Return to Al Hilal

 On 14 February 2022, Díaz was named as the new coach of Saudi Professional League club Al Hilal until the end of the season.
+However, he later led Al Hilal to defeat Flamengo 3–2 in the 2022 FIFA Club World Cup semi-finals, before losing the final 3–5 against Real Madrid.